quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 ## Multiple RELIABLE_RESET_STREAM / RESET_STREAM frames {#multiple-frames}

-The initiator MAY send multiple RELIABLE_RESET_STREAM frames for the same stream in order to reduce the Reliable Size.
-It MAY also send a RESET_STREAM frame, which is equivalent to sending a RELIABLE_RESET_STREAM frame with a Reliable Size of 0.
+The initiator MAY send RESET_STREAM frames on a stream that it has already sent RELIABLE_RESET_STREAM frames.

-When sending multiple frames for the same stream, the initiator MUST NOT increase the Reliable Size.
-When receiving a RELIABLE_RESET_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application.
-It MUST NOT expect the delivery of any data beyond that byte offset.
+When a receiver observes a RELIABLE_RESET_STREAM frame on a stream then receives a RESET_STREAM frame on the same stream, the receiver cannot expect delivery of any additional data on that stream.

-Reordering of packets might lead to a RELIABLE_RESET_STREAM frame with a higher Reliable Size being received after a RELIABLE_RESET_STREAM frame with a lower Reliable Size.
-The receiver MUST ignore any RELIABLE_RESET_STREAM frame that increases the Reliable Size.

-When sending another RELIABLE_RESET_STREAM or RESET_STREAM frame for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
-If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

 # Security Considerations